 Glenn Gabe at G-Squared Interactive, a well-regarded SEO agency also noticed a potential reversal of some Google Panda recoveries:

 Barry Schwartz at Seroundtable, a website previously hit by Google Panda, seems to indicate that all his gains since Panda 4.2 have been lost.
 He posted a Google Analytics chart in this post that seems to confirm this:

 Google Panda Update subject to Extended Rollout?

-Previously, Google has indicated that Google Panda rollout may take months due to “technical reasons”.
-It is possible that all we are seeing is Google Panda still rolling out from last month.
+Previously, Google has indicated that Google Panda rollout may take months due to “technical reasons.”
+All we are seeing may be Google Panda still rolling out from last month.
 Glenn Gabe seems to agree: